 - © Create directory in your home directory and share it with another user so she/he can write there anything (using e.g. touch somefile or mkdir somedirectory) (work e.g. in pairs).
 Use everywhere as restricted permissions as possible.
-Can you figure out solution with or without ACL (slide 70)? - Practice moving between /home/scripts_data and your home directory.
-Use cd and TAB. - ® Within /home/scripts_data list by single command only jpg and txt files. - © Create in your home directory new directory scripts and copy there with single command all shell scripts (.sh) files from /home/scripts_data - Open Copy anywhere into your home /home/scripts_data and by single command remove all jpg and sh files there.
+Can you figure out solution with or without ACL (slide 71)? - Practice moving between /srv/scripts_data and your home directory.
+Use cd and TAB. - Within /srv/scripts_data list by single command only jpg and txt files. - © Create in your home directory new directory scripts and copy there with single command all shell scripts (.sh) files from /srv/scripts_data - 2 Copy anywhere into your home /srv/scripts_data and by single command remove all jpg and sh files there.

-Introduction Linux UN-X Command line lext Scripting Software MetaCentrum Git Administration The End
+Introduction Linux UN-X Command line lext Scripting Software MetaCentrum Git Administration The End.

-Screen SSH BASH Directories Archives Searching Globbing, wildcards, quotes Variables Chaining HW, sys and ps Network Parallelisation Timing
+H Screen SSH BASH Directories Archives Searching Globbing, wildcards, quotes Variables Chaining HW, sys and ps.
+Network Parallelization Timing.